All you need to know about a Mount Etna Tour – do it yourself, with a car or with an organised trip

-You will find snow and, in fact, you can think to spend a couple of days at the Corsaro Etna Hotel for some skiing too.
-Definitely a unique experience, unless you live next to an active volcano of course 🙂
+You will find snow and, in fact, you can think of spending a couple of days at the Corsaro Etna Hotel for some skiing too.
+Definitely, a unique experience, unless you live next to an active volcano of course 🙂

 Tours to the summit can be done but need more planning and special equipment is also needed (for the snow).

 The 4×4 bus is obviously resting in the shed and a snowcat is instead taking its place for the final lift to the Torre del Filosofo at 2,900m

 This is the season with the harshest weather condition